(*Revised: April 8, 2014)

 8. Suspension, Revocation and Repayment of Donated Funds

-If, in the opinion of Pixel Sweatshop, any of these conditions are not satisfactorily met by the program participant, its agents or employees, Pixel Sweatshop may require the organization to repay all or a portion of the in-kind support Pixel Sweatshop provided, or suspend/revoke the grant.
+If, in the opinion of Pixel Sweatshop, any of these conditions are not satisfactorily met by the program participant, its agents or employees, Pixel Sweatshop may require the organization to repay all or a portion of the in-kind support Pixel Sweatshop provided, or suspend/revoke the Code for Change approval.

 3583 Vitality Rd.